Sec 1 G3 Literature Tuition

 Key Transition

-Literary analysis unfolds in Sec 1 Literature — students discover how writers craft meaning through deliberate language choices and narrative techniques.
+Literary analysis unfolds in lower secondary Sec 1 Literature — students discover how writers craft meaning through deliberate language choices and narrative techniques.

 Related Courses